Unraveling Crime: An Insight into Criminal Behaviour and Psyche

 Biochemical research in the 1980s and ’90s attempted to identify specific factors associated with an increased risk of engaging in criminal behaviour.
 For example, certain neurotransmitter imbalances in the brain (e.g., low levels of serotonin), hormonal imbalances (e.g., higher levels of testosterone), and slower reactions of the autonomic nervous system appear to be associated with increased criminality.
 These factors do not determine whether a person will commit a crime; indeed, most people with these factors do not commit crimes.
 Instead, the presence of these factors merely increases the chance that the person will engage in criminal behaviour. [iii]

 Psychological theories of criminal behaviour concentrate on the association between intelligence, personality, and learning.

-Sigmund Freud, the founder of psychoanalysis propounded the theory of psychodynamic.
+Sigmund Freud, the founder of psychoanalysis, propounded the theory of psychodynamics.
 Three elements are vital to his theory that form human personality: